 But hold your horses.
 Will Sonos' headphones actually be an in-ear pair?
 The US firm recently took a controlling stake in Glasgow-based RHA Audio (recently renamed Origin North Ltd).
 RHA was founded in 2011 and specialised in wireless in-ear models like the TrueConnect 2.
 Would Sonos really buy an in-ear specialist if it was going to make over-ear headphones?
 Were the past patents misleading?
 Or will Sonos launch both over-ear and in-ear designs with a full range of headphone styles?

 To add to the intrigue, a May 2021 Sonos patent spotted by Zats Not Funny describes two different wireless earbuds designs, including one with detachable battery plates that look to be roughly the size of a thumbnail and attach (possibly magnetically?) to the outer body of each bud.
-Consider the waters considerably muddied in the design department of the rumour mill.
+Consider the waters considerably muddied in the design section of the rumour mill.

 Sonos headphones: features